thebigby10/TasteTrail/README.md

         Users can submit recipes with a description, ingredients, instructions, and photos.
         Ingredients can be tagged with local names and nutritional values.

-    Location-Based Recipe Discovery:
-        Recipes are tagged with the user’s location.
-        Users can explore what’s popular in their area or discover regional recipes.

     Nutrition Analysis:
         The backend can analyze the nutritional content of each recipe (like calories, protein, carbs, etc.) based on ingredients provided.
         Users can set dietary preferences (e.g., vegan, gluten-free) and view relevant recipes.